Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/play.md

 # Play

-The `play` command is used to stream recorded audio to a call.
+The `play` verb is used to stream recorded audio to a call.

 ```json
 {